 I was planning on going to Turkey during the week long Hajj vacation.
 This was because Deepshree had an assignment in Kolkata and Ranoo was scheduled to go to Hyderabad for a Basketball Tournament during the period of my holidays.
 Then I decided to stay put in Riyadh as I realised I needed time to complete my assignments for the online program that I am attending with Massachusetts Institute of Technology.
 When I told Deepshree about the change of our holiday schedule, she demanded that I come to Bangalore as she would postpone her Kolkata visit by one week.
 So, at the last moment, I started looking for a ticket to travel to Bangalore.
 I finally managed a Business class ticket by Emirates on 23Oct12 and return ticket on 04Nov12.
 I wrote to my boss for 4 days vacation with 2 days on either side of the Hajj vacation and next morning he agreed.

 22Oct12 was a very busy day in the office.
 In the evening, I worked on completing my assignment for the week.
 I was through with 7 questions at 11PM when my house owner called to announce that he had returned from London and was waiting for me to pay the house rent.
 I still had 2 questions to complete and 1 hour for the same.
 However, I abandoned the mission and packed up to join my house owner in his car to reach home and pay the house rent.
 So, I could not complete my assignment for the first time during this program.
 I had dinner at my favourite Kerela Restaurant and returned home.
 The taxi reported exactly at 1AM and I was flying at 0410AM as scheduled.
-I had around 4 hours in Dubai Airport and thus booked a message for 90 minutes from 0830AM.
-During the message, I had a sound sleep and was all refreshed.
+I had around 4 hours in Dubai Airport and thus booked a massage for 90 minutes from 0830AM.
+During the massage, I had a sound sleep and was all refreshed.
 I went to the Business Class Lounge and had coffee and some fruits and boarded the flight to Bangalore.
 On board the flight, I saw a wonderful movie – Ferrari Ki Sawari.

 I reached Bangalore at 0530PM as scheduled.
 A Mercedes car took me home as was arranged by Emirates.
 So, I had managed to reach home on Navami – the ninth day of the 10 day long celebration of Durga Puja.
 Durga Puja is our main festival and it was the will of the goddess that I could take part this year.
 At 0930PM, Deepshree, Ranoo and I started from our home to reach Bengali Association Durga Puja Pandal at RBANMS college grounds by 10PM.
 It was a huge challenge to find a spot for parking our car as the Pandal was packed with Bengalis and non-Bengalis.
 After 30 minutes, I found a spot and proceeded to the Pandal.
 The idol of the Devi was awesome.
 I prayed asking for all sorts of comforts from The Lord.
 I went to the Association office and paid Rs.
 1001 as Chanda (donation).
 Having done this, I spotted the huge area where there were many food stalls.
 This is the favourite part of the Puja.